 Flixtrain is the sister company of Flixbus.
 It does not simply resell train seats, it actually runs a small network of its own trains, for now limited to some cities in Germany.
 It promises trains running fully on renewable energy.

+European bus travel.
+Bus travel has upgraded a lot in Europe in recent years.
+You can now expect onboard toilets, good seats, wifi and power sockets, and bus service to most medium-sized cities.
 The landscape of bus travel is even more fragmented than that of rail travel.
 Some operators are micro companies that only offer one or two long-distance lines.

 To travel even more cheaply with them, you can purchase discounted Flixbus vouchers on eBay – or sell your own there in case you don’t need them.
 To keep your vouchers from expiring after 12 months, you can use them to purchase a trip an cancel it right afterwards, which results in a new voucher for the trip price less a 1 EUR cancellation fee.